 Let’s start by taking a closer look at tahini.
 Tahini is like peanut butter but made with sesame seeds instead of peanuts.
 It even has a similar texture to natural style peanut butter, but a very different flavor.
 A flavor which is critical, IMHO, to getting an authentic hummus.
 Tahini has a slightly nutty, slightly bitter flavor that is totally unique.
 Some people use peanut butter in its place, but I find their flavors to be vastly different.
 Tahini is about twice the price of peanut butter, but you’ll only need a small amount at a time and it stays fresh in the refrigerator for quite some time (it may need an occasional stir).
 You can find tahini in grocery stores either near the peanut butter, near Mediterranean ingredients like olives and artichokes, or in the natural foods aisle.

-Drain one 15oz. can of chickpeas and add them to a food processor along with 2 Tbsp olive oil, 1/4 cup lemon juice, 1/4 cup tahini, 1 clove of garlic, 1/2 tsp salt, and 1/4 tsp cumin.
+Drain one 15oz. can of chickpeas and add them to a food processor along with 2 Tbsp olive oil, 1/4 cup lemon juice, 1/4 cup tahini, 1 clove of garlic, 1/2 tsp salt, and 1/4 tsp ground cumin.
 Pulse the ingredients until they become smooth.
 If the mixture is too dry to properly purée, add a couple tablespoons of water, olive oil, or even the drained juice from the canned chickpeas.
 Taste the hummus and adjust the salt, lemon, garlic, or cumin to your liking.
 And that’s it!
 That’s all it takes.
 You can garnish with a drizzle of olive oil and a sprinkle of sumac or paprika.

 Jalapeño Cilantro Hummus